restorecommerce/identity-srv/README.md

 | password | string | required | new password |

 #### ChangeEmailID
-Used to change EmailID of the User (User should already be activated to perform this operation).
+Used to change EmailID of the User (User should be activated to perform this operation).
 Requests are performed providing `io.restorecommerce.user.ChangeEmailIdRequest` protobuf message as input and responses are a `io.restorecommerce.user.User` message.
 After the EmailID is changed user account needs to be activated again with the new activation code sent via Email to User.